Wreaths for a Wayfarer

-"Wreaths for a Wayfarer: An Anthology in Honour of Pius Adesanmi" is a collection of poems edited by Uche Peter Umez and Nduka Otiono in honour of Pius Adesanmi.
+Wreaths for a Wayfarer: An Anthology in Honour of Pius Adesanmi is a 2020 collection of poems edited by Uche Peter Umez and Nduka Otiono in honour of Pius Adesanmi (1972–2019).
 It was published by Daraja Press in North America and Narrative Landscape Press in Nigeria.

 Development

 Adesanmi died on 10 March 2019, when Ethiopian Airlines Flight 302 from Addis Ababa to Nairobi crashed shortly after take-off.
 He was on his way to an African Union conference.

 Following his death, a call was submission was made open which 267 poems from poets around the world.
 The collection was in reference to the first book The Wayfarer and Other Poems published by Adesanmi in 2001.

 In 2020, The anthology was edited by Nduka Otiono and Uche Peter Umezurike and published by Jarada Press in Canada and Narrative Landscape Press in January.

 Content

-The poem had an introit by Niyi Osundare, an introduction by Nduka Otiono and a foreword by Odia Ofeimun.
-The poem is divided into four parts.
+The anthology had an introit by Niyi Osundare, an introduction by Nduka Otiono and a foreword by Odia Ofeimun.
+The book is divided into four parts in total.